jklarenbeek/futilsjs/README.md

 ## ## contact

 If you find bugs, or want to know what a function is doing, please don't hesitate to ask me by filing an issue.
-Off topic questions i'd rather not see, but any futilsjs related question is very welcome.
+Off topic questions I'd rather not see, but any futilsjs related question is very welcome.

 Please file an issue at [the github futilsjs repository](https://github.com/jklarenbeek/futilsjs/issues).

-Be excellent to yourself, and each other!
+### Be excellent to yourself, and each other!